ansys/pyturbogrid/doc/source/api_reference/pyturbogrid_core.rst

         Returns mesh quality measures from TurboGrid for the current session and specified domain.
         **Note**: It is suggested to use the :py:mod:`mesh_statistics` module instead of directly calling this.

-        :param domain: Name of the domain to query measurements.
+        :param domain: Name of the domain from which to obtain the measurements.
         :type domain: str
         :return: A dictionary form of the quality measurements.
         :rtype: dict